RamlaBurhan/ProjectBasedLearning/2.LEMP_Stack/README.md

 ```
 ![image alt](https://github.com/RamlaBurhan/ProjectBasedLearning/blob/69fd5415ba9a56b1b5c49c44f928b30f967061d0/2.LEMP_Stack/Images/Image%202.png)

-2. See if NGINX is running
+2. See if NGINX is running.

 ```Bash
 sudo apt systemctl status NGINX
 ```
 ![image alt](https://github.com/RamlaBurhan/ProjectBasedLearning/blob/69fd5415ba9a56b1b5c49c44f928b30f967061d0/2.LEMP_Stack/Images/Image%203.png)

-3. Use the curl command to verify that NGINX is running
+3. Use the curl command to verify that NGINX is running.

-The server is now running and can be tested from the local machine using the curl command to send a request to localhost
+The server is now running and can be tested from the local machine using the curl command to send a request to localhost.

 ```Bash
 curl http://localhost:80
 ```

-NGINX web service responds to the curl command with some payload
+NGINX web service responds to the curl command with some payload.

 image